iwamatsu0430/visualize-claude-code-conversation/README.md

 The generated HTML includes the following features:

-1. **Thinking Process Display**: Click the "💭 思考過程を表示" button in Claude's messages to display internal thinking processes
+1. **Thinking Process Display**: Click the "🧠 ..." button to expand Claude's internal thinking process (hidden by default).
+Multiple thinking blocks are grouped together and separated by dividers
 2. **Tool Details Display**: Click on a tool name to expand input parameters and execution results
 3. **TOC Navigation**: Jump to any user message from the table of contents in the left sidebar
 4. **Message Navigation**: Navigate to previous/next messages with buttons below each user message